Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Configuration details

-Finally, we do not test the divergence scoring techniques that were used by \citet{chrysostomou_flexible_2021}.
-Instead, we assume the divergence technique that achieves the best results would be perfect fit to the scenario, which is Jensen-Shannon Divergence (JSD) \cite{lin1991divergence}. \paragraph{Scoring techniques in ISR} ISR employs seven different scoring techniques for rationale extraction: \begin{itemize} \item Random: This method assigns token importance score randomly; \item Attention ($\alpha$): Normalized attention scores are used to assign token importance \cite{jain_learning_2020} \item Scaled attention ($\alpha\nabla\alpha$): The method assigns scaled attention scores by their gradients \cite{serrano_is_2019} \item Integrated gradient: Scores are assigned by the integral of the gradients, which is computed along the path from zero embedding vector to the original input \cite{sundararajan_axiomatic_2017}; \item InputXGrad ($\mathbf{x}\nabla\mathbf{x}$): The method computes the significance scores by scaling each element of the input with the gradient of the model's outcome with respect to the input \cite{kindermans_investigating_2016, atanasova_diagnostic_2020} \item DeepLift: Method compares the outcome of the actual and baseline inputs (e.g., zero embedding vector) by computing the changes in the activations of neurons to assign significance scores to the features \cite{shrikumar_learning_2017}. \item LIME: Scores are given by approximating model's behavior locally with an interpretable model \cite{ribeiro_why_2016}. \end{itemize}
+Finally, we do not re-evaluate the divergence scoring techniques used by \citet{chrysostomou_flexible_2021}.
+Instead, we adopt the divergence measure that achieved the best results in their work, Jensen–Shannon divergence (JSD) \cite{lin1991divergence}, as the most suitable choice for our setting. \paragraph{Scoring techniques in ISR} ISR employs seven different scoring techniques for rationale extraction: \begin{itemize} \item Random: This method assigns token importance score randomly; \item Attention ($\alpha$): Normalized attention scores are used to assign token importance \cite{jain_learning_2020} \item Scaled attention ($\alpha\nabla\alpha$): The method assigns scaled attention scores by their gradients \cite{serrano_is_2019} \item Integrated gradient: Scores are assigned by the integral of the gradients, which is computed along the path from zero embedding vector to the original input \cite{sundararajan_axiomatic_2017}; \item InputXGrad ($\mathbf{x}\nabla\mathbf{x}$): The method computes the significance scores by scaling each element of the input with the gradient of the model's outcome with respect to the input \cite{kindermans_investigating_2016, atanasova_diagnostic_2020} \item DeepLift: Method compares the outcome of the actual and baseline inputs (e.g., zero embedding vector) by computing the changes in the activations of neurons to assign significance scores to the features \cite{shrikumar_learning_2017}. \item LIME: Scores are given by approximating model's behavior locally with an interpretable model \cite{ribeiro_why_2016}. \end{itemize}